 PERMIT FEES - The tasks associated with issuing permits and assuring that building maintenance, improvements and construction comply with City code are performed by staff in the Building, Fire, Public Works, Planning and Zoning and Administration Departments.
 In 2002, a comprehensive market rate analysis and a review of costs associated with issuing permits were completed.
 Based on the results of this study, permit fees doubled for new homes and town homes to \$5,000 and \$3,400, respectively and new commercial development increased from \$4,250 per floor to \$8,000 per floor.
 In 2004, the City Council approved annual increases to building permit fees based on the annual increase in the consumer price index.
 In 2006, commercial fees were raised to the greater of 1% of construction cost, or \$1.00 per square foot, or a minimum fixed amount depending on the project.
-Over a three year period beginning in FY 07/08, \$1,750,000 in permit fees were collected by the City for the construction of the new Elmhurst Memorial Healthcare facility.
+Over a three year period beginning in FY 07/08, \$1,750,000 in permit fees for the construction of the new Elmhurst Memorial Healthcare facility.
 FY 12/13 includes over \$300,000 in permit fees for the construction of a townhome complex, a new cancer center at Elmhurst Memorial Hospital and a Mariano's grocery store.
-FY 2019 includes fees for eighty new homes and several commercial developments.
-Estimated revenue for FY 2018 is 7% higher than the actual revenue for the period of January-December, 2017 which includes over \$300,000 in permit fees for a construction of 58 new townhomes at Butterfield and Swain.
-The FY 2019 projection represents 14% revenue increase due to additional housing developments in the City's downtown.
+FY 2020 includes fees for one hundred new homes and several commercial developments.
+Estimated revenue for FY 2019 is 2% lower than the actual revenue for the period of January-December, 2018, and reflects the waiver of the building permit for a major project.
+The FY 2020 projection is comparable to 2019 estimated revenue.

 REFUSE & RECYCLING FEES - The City of Elmhurst contracts with Republic Services (Allied Waste) for curbside recycling and waste services.
 During FY 2018, the City Council approved a new five year contract with Republic Services.
-The new contract maintains the same services with few additional options including 35 gallon waste toter, organic recycling, and recycling options for electronics for a fee.
-The current rubbish rates provide for a two toter program, slightly decreased-a 65 gallon recycling toter and a 65 gallon refuse toter costs \$17.20 per month (previously \$17.76/month).

-Residents also have the option to upgrade to a 95 gallon refuse toter at a rate of \$22.29 per month (previously \$23.00/month) or downgrade to a 35 gallon refuse toter for \$16.50 per month (previously not offered).
+The new contract maintains the same services with a few additional options including a 35 gallon waste toter, organic recycling, and recycling options for electronics for a fee.
+The current rubbish rates provide for a two toter program, slightly increased from the prior year.
+A 65 gallon recycling toter and a 65 gallon refuse toter costs \$17.72 per month (previously \$17.20/month).
+Residents also have the option to upgrade to a 95 gallon refuse toter at a rate of \$22.97 per month (previously \$22.29/month) or downgrade to a 35 gallon refuse toter for \$17.00 per month (previously \$16.50/month.
 Extra cans or bags of refuse require a sticker at a cost of \$3.25 each.
 Yard waste is also collected and requires a sticker at a cost of \$3.25 each.
 Additionally, all rates include a City charge to cover two free fall leaf pick-ups, a spring clean-up, and miscellaneous administrative expenses.
-Estimated revenues for FY 2018 reflect a 1% decrease over FY 2017 due to new contract rates decrease.
-Projected revenues for FY 2019 represent an increase of 1% over FY 2018 due to changes in rates per the existing contract.
+Estimated revenues for FY 2019 reflect a 2.6% increase over FY 2018, and projected revenues for FY 2020 represent an increase of 2.8% over FY 2019 due to changes in rates per the existing contract.